 There are many different types of birds that may pass through your garden.
 Some of these birds like to feed off the ground.
 To help these species, place seeds or fat balls on a wire mesh just off the ground to help them.

 Facing the same problem as hedgehogs, the pools of water that birds become used to visiting can freeze over in the winter.
 This may be the only water source for birds to drink and bathe in – hindering their hydration and hygiene.
 Therefore, leave out a dish of water or even an upturned bin lid with water in for birds to enjoy.

 When winter comes to a close, help the birds out by cleaning out your nesting boxes so they are ready for the upcoming breeding season.

 Aside from the larger visitors, there are other creatures that live in your garden too.
 Here’s how you can help them:

 - To prevent frogs from suffocating, float a tennis ball or something similar in your pond to stop it from freezing over.

 - Leave your grass to grow long over winter and cut it again in the spring.
 This will let butterflies and insects shelter from the weather.

 - Piling up rocks, twigs and rotting wood can create a shelter for insects who might not survive otherwise.

-- By planting seed that will flower in the winter, you can provide a food source for bees that may be making their way to a nest.
+- By planting seeds that will flower in the winter, you can provide a food source for bees that may be making their way to a nest.

 The tips that we have suggested are easy to carry out and can be very effective when helping your local wildlife thrive all year long.